-Teaching Assistant: Lukas Boehnert
+Teaching Assistant: Karthik Abhiramapuram Sridhar

-Michaelmas Term Weeks 1-8

-Teaching takes place in the Oxford Department of International Development building within these time slots.
+Michaelmas Term Weeks 1-8 Teaching takes place in the Oxford Department of International Development building within these time slots.
 Please check the timetable on Canvas regularly - changes are possible!

-Lectures: Weeks 1-8 Mondays 9:00 - 11:00 QEH, Seminar Room 1 Weeks 1-8 Wednesdays 9:00 - 11:00 QEH, Seminar Room 3 Convenor Office Hour Weeks 2-8 Tuesdays 17:00 - 18:00 1 QEH, 10.29 noui Classes: Weeks 2-8 Thursdays 15:00 - 17:00 QEH, Seminar Room 2 TA Office Hours: Weeks 2-8 Thursdays 17:00 - 18:00 2 QEH, Seminar Room 2 Presentations: Week 8 Friday 13:00 - 18:00 QEH, Seminar Room 3
+Lectures: Lectures: Weeks 1-8 Mondays 9:00 - 11:00 QEH, Seminar Room 1 Weeks 1-8 Wednesdays 9:00 - 11:00 QEH, Seminar Room 1 Classes: Weeks 2-8 Thursdays 14:00 - 16:00 QEH, Seminar Room 3 TA Office Hours: Weeks 2-8 Thursdays 16:00 - 17:00 QEH, Music Room Presentations: Week 8 Friday 11:00 - 17:00 QEH, Room TBC

 Requirements: This course covers material examined in the Macroeconomic Theory and International Paper in Finals and in the Macroeconomic Theory and International Trade Collection (Week 0, Hilary Term).
-Students are required to complete two problem sets during the course (due in Weeks 6 and 9); other short weekly assignments may also be required.
+Students are required to complete two problem sets during the course (due in Weeks 6 and 9); other short weekly assignments may also be required, including at least one using numerical simulation methods.

-Objective: The objective of this course is to provide an overview of modern open-economy macroeconomics at the graduate level, to show how this body of theory can be adapted to the characteristics of open developing economies, to provide a basis for the relevant Development Economics modules, and to equip students with tools relevant for tackling macroeconomic dissertation topics if chosen.
+Objective: The objectives of this course are to provide an overview of modern open-economy macroeconomics at the graduate level; to show how this body of theory can be adapted to the specific characteristics of, and challenges facing, open developing economies; to provide a basis for the relevant Development Economics modules; and to equip students with tools relevant for tackling macroeconomic dissertation topics if chosen.

-Structure: The course is based on an eight-week lecture series, supported by Teaching Assistant-led classes to explore in depth some of the models presented in the lectures, and to work through the two problem sets.
+Structure: The course is based on an eight-week lecture series, and Teaching Assistant-led classes to explore in depth some of the models presented in the lectures, and to work through the two problem sets.
 Students will also have an opportunity to acquire introductory hands-on skills in using modelling software (MATLAB).

-At the end of Michaelmas Term, students will make short presentations on a piece of macroeconomic policy analysis for a chosen developing country.
+At the end of Michaelmas Term, students will make short group presentations on a piece of macroeconomic policy analysis for a chosen developing country.